 Ground Penetrating Radar (GPR) systems transmit pulses of Electromagnetic energy into the ground or into a structure.
 The pulses of energy are in the form of waves which reside in the radio bandwidth (25MHz to 10GHz).
 These devices record the amplitude and travel time of waves which have been reflected back to the surface.

 Ground Penetrating Radar is a powerful tool for identifying buried objects.
-As with all remote sensing techniques it has some limitations need to be understood.
+As with all remote sensing techniques it has some limitations which need to be understood.
 The technique is capable of identifying cables, PVC pipes, ceramic pipes, buried structures, concrete reinforcing and voids as long as there is a significant contrast between the material properties of the object and the surrounding material.

 There is a trade-off with all GPR antenna between what size target can be resolved and the depth the transmitted wave will propagate into the ground before the signal is significantly attenuated.
 Lower frequency antenna should propagate signal further into the ground before natural attenuation reduces the wave amplitude below the detection threshold of the GPR receiver circuitry.
 However higher frequency antenna can resolve smaller targets closer to the ground surface.
 The resolution and depth of prospection are governed by the wavelength of the transmitted pulse, which in turn is governed by the velocity the wave is travelling, which is determined by the electrical permittivity of the material the wave is travelling through.
 Therefore the resolution and depth of prospection are very much dependent on the ground conditions.